Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 ## Demo (Reproducible Example)

-This demno is provided to allow users to directly reproduce the core visualization and quantification process.
+This demo is provided to allow users to directly reproduce the core visualization and quantification process.

 The demo assumes that:
 - SfM reconstruction has already been performed